veniamin-ilmer/analysis/tic-tac-toe.md

 I ran a simulation of every possible move in Tic Tac Toe and gathered statistics over possibilities of winning.

+Note that the percentages do not represent perfect play.
+Rather, they represent the percentages of possible wins or losses.

 Before starting the game, it is interesting to note:

 * The first player has *51%* possibilities for winning.